jdittrich/userNeedResearchBook/text/allURBook.md

-The principles we derive from the data should be a statement on their own – not just be describe a common property of the observations and utterances they are derived from.
+The principles we derive from the data should be a statement on their own – not just be describe a common property of the observations and utterances (i.e. the data) they are derived from.
 A simple test is to ask yourself if the principle could actually be true or false.
 The Principle »Colors« probably will sum up all data which has some relation to color.
 Nobody could say that the Principle »Color« is wrong.
-But »Color added later in design« is a principle that might be true or not.
+But »Colors added later in design« is a principle that might be true or not.
 Thus it makes a statement instead of just referring to some common property like the same tool (»file mananger«) mentioned or similarly judged things